Golden Crown Literary Awards

 Financial Relationships: Books published by your own publisher and submitted in the category you are judging represent a potential conflict of interest.
 In addition, books published by other publishers to which you contributed (artwork, reviews, blurbs, etc.) and/or were paid for one reason or another represent a potential conflict of interest.
-These should be reported and reviewed with the Awards Administrators.
+These should be reported immediately to the Awards Administrators.

 Author/Editor connections: If your work appears in an anthology or book submitted in the category you are judging, or if you edited or contributed in any way to that anthology or book, this represents a definite conflict of interest and must be reported immediately to the Awards Administrators.

 Pledge of Notification of Conflict of Interest:

 As a judge for the Golden Crown Literary Awards, I recognize that I may know some or all of the authors in the awards category I am judging.
 Nevertheless, I guarantee that all aspects of my judging will be fair and impartial.

-I agree to disclose any and all potential conflicts of interest as soon as it develops or I recognize it.
+I agree to disclose any potential conflict of interest as soon as it develops or as soon as I recognize it.
 If a conflict of interest emerges during the judging process, I agree to notify the Awards Administrators immediately.
 I am aware that such disclosure may disqualify me from judging or the Awards Administrators may re-assign me to a different category.

 3) Ownership of Books.
 Ebooks, and Audiobooks Received

 As a judge for the GCLS Literary Awards, you will be given copies (either paper or digital) of each book in your category.
 These books have been supplied to you for this purpose and ownership of them is transferred to you, under the understanding that you will not break publication rights by redistributing these books or ebooks.